Should Brake Discs Get Hot?

 What is brake fade?

-Brake fade can occur as a result of excessive braking, which is why it’s so important to keep your brakes as cool as possible.
-Below, we’ve outlined the types of brake fade you may experience and how you may be able to prevent each one from occurring.
+Brake fade is where brakes become less effective.
+This can occur as a result of excessive braking, which is why it’s so important to keep your brakes as cool as possible.
+But this can happen in one of two ways:

 Friction fade